 Use resources like this to look at tattoo designs and get some ideas.
 You do not want to just find a design, print it, take it to a tattoo artist and say “Hi, please put this here”.
 That is someone else’s design created for them and their preferences.
 You want your own design that will fit your body and what you are into.

 Gather as many ideas as you can.
 The more information you can take to your tattoo artist the more they can learn about you.
-Going in unprepared is something that will result in a never ending design process with your artist.
+Going in unprepared is something that will result in a never-ending design process with your artist.
 You need to have a clear picture in your mind about the style and theme and take examples so you can accurately get your ideas across to your artist.

 Step 3 – Pick an Artist

 This step is critical.
 The artist you choose needs to be able to translate the ideas in your head into a custom piece of art.
 Start by researching tattoo artists.
 You can use our artist profile pages to find quality tattooists in your area and explore some of their tattoo designs.
 Ensure the artist’s style matches your preference.
-For example you wouldn’t want to ask an artist specialising in geometric designs to take a stab at your portrait tattoo.
+For example, you wouldn’t want to ask an artist specializing in geometric designs to take a stab at your portrait tattoo.
 Just find an amazing portrait tattooist!

 Once you have found an artist book a consultation.
 This is where you can show them your ideas and what you want.
 They can then draw you up a custom design to match your chosen style and also fit it nicely to your body.

 Price should not be a factor when choosing an artist.
 If you can’t afford the artist you want then start saving.
 You will regret going with the cheaper plan B artist.
 You are better off waiting a year and saving enough to go with plan A because plan A is going to give you that tattoo you will look at every day and think damn I’m glad I went with plan A. And besides what’s the rush?